Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/10-RF_modulation_recognition/README.md

 - rf_snrs.npy
 - rf_input.npy

-For the ZCU102 or ZCU104 boards, you can use a tool such as WinSCP to connect from a laptop to the board.
+For the VCK190, ZCU102 or ZCU104 boards, you can use a tool such as WinSCP to connect from a laptop to the board.
 You will need to first set the appropraite ip address on the board.
 For example: ifconfig -eth0 192.155.50.187

 #### Performance Test

-To run the perforamce test with 4 threads on 1000 RFSamples, enter the following at target board serial or ssh terminal prompt:
+To run the performance test with 4 threads on 1000 RFSamples, enter the following at target board serial or ssh terminal prompt:

 ```python3 test_performance.py 4 rfClassification.xmodel 1000```